 Daisy fell in love with handsome William Low (called “Billow”), son of a wealthy British businessman, Andrew Low, who had a house in Savannah.
 Her parents worried that Billow did not work for a living, but when Billow’s father died and Billow inherited his fortune, they did not stand in Daisy’s way.
 Daisy was old enough to make her own decisions and, despite her family’s concerns, she married Billow in 1886.
 Together, they set up homes in both England and Georgia.

-Daisy had trouble hearing because of childhood ear infections and an improperly treated ear abscess as a young adult.
+Daisy had lost some hearing because of childhood ear infections and an improperly treated ear abscess.
 After her wedding, as guests were throwing rice at the newlyweds for good luck, a piece of rice lodged in Daisy’s ear.
 The resulting infection and operation to remove the rice damaged her hearing even more.
-For the rest of her life, Daisy struggled with almost total hearing loss.
+For the rest of her life, Daisy was very hard of hearing.

-Despite this initial setback, Daisy became a popular hostess among her husband’s society friends in England and Scotland.
-Daisy’s husband enjoyed the high life, and she entered into a life of hunting parties, society dances, and presentations at court.
+Daisy became a popular hostess among her husband’s society friends in England and Scotland.
+Daisy entered into a life of hunting parties, society dances, and court visits.
 Although most of her married life was spent in England, Daisy returned often to the United States to connect with friends and family members—and also to find support during what ultimately proved to be an unhappy marriage, ended by Billow’s death in 1905.

 After her husband’s death, Daisy embarked on a search for meaning in her life.
 She confided to family that she feared living life as “an idle woman of the world.”
 Daisy and Billow never had children, and she felt that she’d failed at marriage and motherhood.
 What was her life’s purpose?
 In her search, Daisy turned to her family and friends, to her artwork, and also to adventure—traveling to faraway places like Egypt and India.
 On her return to London in 1911, a meeting with Robert Baden-Powell, the founder of Boy Scouts, changed the course of Daisy’s life.